(Video lesson excerpt from my flagship program: World-Class Agent Academy)

 There's constantly some kind of notification going off - in fact, how many times do you wake up in the morning and check your phone before you do anything else?

-And how many times do you just want to quickly text someone, and 20 minutes later you’re still checking your newsfeed?
+And how many times do you just want to quickly text someone, and 20 minutes later, you're still scrolling through your newsfeed?

 Why do we give our smartphones more time, attention, and preference than we give to the people we love?

-How many projects have you started that are still not finished and that could have been finished by now if you’d stop procrastinating and feeling overwhelmed?
+How many projects have you started that are still not finished, and that could have been finished by now if you didn't feel as overwhelmed?

 How many projects are you currently working on that you wished you had never agreed to?

-And I get it!
-We want to be nice to people and so when people ask us to do something for them we put our own stuff on hold and say yes to them when on the inside everything within us is screaming NO!
+And hey ...
+I get it!
+We want to be nice to people, and so when people ask us to do something for them, we put our own agenda on hold and say yes to them when on the inside, everything within us is screaming NO.

-We do that because we don’t want to disappoint anyone and be liked by everyone.
-Isn’t that true?
+And I think we do that because we don't want to disappoint anyone ...

 The easiest and most efficient way of saying NO is time blocking.
-It's an amazing concept that is simple and yet for me - it was literally life-changing.
+It's an amazing concept that is simple, and yet - if actually applied - can literally be life-changing.

-4. We have to learn how to deal with the unexpected things in life that often knock the breath out of us and cause us to lose our balance and sometimes even our direction.
+4. We have to learn how to deal with the unexpected things in life that often knock the breath out of us and cause us to lose our balance and sometimes even our direction in life.

-The truth is, things can happen in your personal life and it will without any question affect your work life ... and things can happen at work, and your private life is affected.
-And that's life.
-We can't separate those things all the way, regardless of how much we try.
+The truth is, things happen in your personal life, and they will without question affect your work-life ... and vice versa.
+Things can happen at work, and naturally, your private life is affected.

 So what do you do?

-Well, this again is easier said than done, but even though you can’t control most of the things that happen to you, you can control your response.
+Even though it is easier said than done, the truth is that even though you cannot control everything that may happen to you, you can control your response.
 And that is what's either going to add to the chaos or calm it down.